-The 2010 Annual Meeting of Stockholders of Metabolix, Inc., a Delaware corporation, will be held on Thursday, May 27, 2010, at 9:30 a.m., Eastern time, at Le Meridien Hotel located at 20 Sidney Street, Cambridge, MA 02139, for the following purposes:
+The 2011 Annual Meeting of Stockholders of Metabolix, Inc., a Delaware corporation, will be held on Thursday, May 19, 2011, at 9:30 a.m., Eastern time, at the Royal Sonesta Hotel located at 40 Edwin Land Boulevard, Cambridge, MA 02142, for the following purposes:

-- 1. To elect four (4) Class I members, nominated by the Board of Directors, to the Board of Directors as Directors, each to serve for a three-year term and until his successor has been duly elected and qualified or until his earlier death, resignation or removal; - 2.
-To ratify the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the year ending December 31, 2010; and - 3.
+- 1. To elect two (2) Class II members, nominated by the Board of Directors, to the Board of Directors as Directors, each to serve for a three-year term and until his successor has been duly elected and qualified or until his earlier death, resignation or removal; - 2.
+To approve, by non-binding advisory vote, the compensation of our named executive officers; - 3.
+To recommend, by non-binding advisory vote, the frequency (every one, two or three years) of non-binding stockholder votes on the compensation of our named executive officers; - 4.
+To ratify the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the year ending December 31, 2011; and - 5.
 To transact such other business as may properly come before the Annual Meeting and any adjournments or postponements thereof.

-Proposal 1 relates solely to the election of four (4) Class I members nominated by the Board of Directors and does not include any other matters relating to the election of Directors, including without limitation the election of Directors nominated by any stockholder of the Company.
+Proposal 1 relates solely to the election of two (2) Class II members nominated by the Board of Directors and does not include any other matters relating to the election of Directors, including without limitation the election of Directors nominated by any stockholder of the Company.

-Only stockholders of record at the close of business on March 30, 2010, are entitled to notice of and to vote at the Annual Meeting and at any adjournment or postponement thereof.
+Only stockholders of record at the close of business on March 24, 2011, are entitled to notice of and to vote at the Annual Meeting and at any adjournment or postponement thereof.